awsdocs/aws-cdk-guide/doc_source/multiple_languages.md

 ------
 #### [ TypeScript/JavaScript ]

-TypeScript supports importing either an entire module, or individual objects from a module\.
+TypeScript supports importing either an entire namespace, or individual objects from a namespace\.
+Each namespace includes constructs and other classes for use with a given AWS service\.

 ```
-// Import entire module as s3 into current namespace
+// Import namespace as s3 into current namespace
-import * as s3 from '@aws-cdk/aws-s3';
+import * as s3 from '@aws-cdk-lib/aws-s3';

-// Import an entire module using Node.js require() (import * as s3 generally preferred)
+// Import namespace using Node.js require() (import * as s3 generally preferred)
-const s3 = require('@aws-cdk/aws-s3');
+const s3 = require('@aws-cdk-lib/aws-s3');

 // TypeScript version of require() (again, import * as s3 generally preferred)
 import s3 = require('@aws-cdk/aws-s3');